Owners Information for the Clark CrankFire GBM-43

 The rear sight assembly and top cover assembly should not be removed unless replacement is required.

-Barrel dis-assembly is quick and simple.
-Remove the barrel by opening both parts of the top cover and move the barrel wedge to the left side.
+Barrel removal is quick and simple.
+Move the barrel by opening both parts of the top cover and move the barrel wedge to the left side.
 Pull the barrel out the front.
 The wedge may come completely out the left side, but it's really supposed to only come out to the right.
 Take care to not lose the wedge.

 To remove the bolt and carrier, pull out the large pin on the right rear of the receiver (SG-43 style only).
 A rap with a plastic hammer on the left end of the pin may help get it started.
 Hold onto the spade grips while pulling out the pin!
 There is a fairly strong return spring inside.
 Don't lose the pin.

-The spade grips rotate bottom up and out to remove.
+The spade grips rotate bottom up and out to remove (Sg-43).
 There is a square lug on the top of the grip housing that locks into a recess under the rear sight.
 Guide it out while controlling the spring pressure.
+ON the SGM family. depress the retainer pin in the top latch, slide the latch rearward and rotate the spade grips clockwise 90 degrees.
+Watch for recoil spring pressure on release.

 A gentle pull on the charging handle will remove the bolt and carrier